EkKingsley/Machine-Learning-Projects/customer segmentation analysis/README.md

 - An Unsupervised Machine Learning model, KMeans is then built on the scoring metrics Recency, Frequency, Moneytary and Length of Relationship and hence based on the metrics, the customers are grouped into 3 clusters according to similar they are as specified in the model.

+#### The data for the project has been compressed into the zip file.

 See beginning of file for more information.